 Let’s have a look at the basic differences between Porro Prism and Roof Prism:

 |Day time hunting

 Adjust to suit

-Again, if you want to chase or adjust the dioptres, the optimum is during the day.
+If you want to chase or adjust the dioptres, the optimum is during the day.
 You need to focus on a distance with only one eye, just on non-adjustable eyepieces.
 After that, you should close one eye, and open the other.
 Then turn the eyepiece in or out using only the dioptre adjuster until the object is in focus again.
 Check each eye separately, and the binos should be in excellent working order.
 You need to check each eye individually and adjust the binos to your eyes correctly.
 Some of the larger binoculars allow you to be focused on each tube individually.
 That helps to eliminate the need for dioptre adjustment.

 Field of View

 The amount of space you can see through a binocular is called the field of view.
 It’s a measurement of how many feet across you can see via your device, and it’s measured in yards.
 When it has higher magnification, it will generally equal a shorter field of view.
 You’ll be able to see a smaller space overall as you zoom in with larger magnification, and that will provide a more comprehensive view.
 You won’t be able to see as much detail at lower magnifications.
 But the fact is, you’ll be able to see a lot more regions at once.

 Furthermore, a broader field of view is beneficial for identifying targets that are difficult to see or that are moving.
 This is ideal for bird watching, wildlife viewing, or hunters looking for their prey.
 You’ll receive a complete look at a limited area in a small field of view.
 This is ideal for surveillance, hunters monitoring their target once it has been identified, and birders seeking to get a close look at a distant subject.

 The exit pupil is the width of the beam of light that emerges from the eyepiece.
 In case you hold the binoculars away from your face, the exit pupil will appear as a small circular dot of light in the eyepieces.
 A wider exit pupil is preferable in general.
 You will be able to see a bright picture larger than the exit pupil.
 This is particularly crucial in low-light situations when a narrow exit pupil can make it difficult to see a subject properly.

 Types of Binoculars